 - data interpretation and analysis.

-Victorian PLC schools will have access to a continuous stream of data about the impact of PLC implementation on teacher practice and student perception.
+Victorian PLC schools have access to a continuous stream of data about the impact of PLC implementation on teacher practice and student perception.

 The Victorian PLC initiative is open to all Victorian government schools.